 The iPhone is one of the world’s most iconic devices and, in the grand scheme of things, it isn’t very old.
 But when did it begin?
 Where did the idea come from?

 The very first iPhone was unveiled in January 2007 at the MacWorld convention.
-Steve Jobs revealed what Apple had been developing for nearly 3 years and, for its time, it was pretty mid blowing.
+Steve Jobs revealed what Apple had been developing for nearly 3 years and, for its time, it represented the cutting edge of technology.

 The device was introduced as an iPod with a wider screen, controlled by touch instead of physical buttons.
 In short, it was a mobile phone and a device to communicate with the internet.
 At the time, Jobs told the audience that this device would “reinvent the phone”.

 In the beginning, there was Dear Abby – an American institution since the 1950s.
 Write in, and get nice, sensible advice on your dating dilemma.
 But the catch was that it was PG-rated, written by a woman and generally for them.
 Young men continued to get a lot of their dating advice from their peers in the locker room, and if they were lucky, an older male mentor who knew the ropes.

 Away from the safe, clean-cut mainstream arena, there were always the racy magazines like Playboy which gave a totally different view.
 After finishing the articles, the attentive reader could go to the back and find books advertised with titles like “How to Pick Up Girls”.
 This classic by Eric Weber appeared in 1970, and included advice such as wearing bell-bottoms and marching in peace marches to pick up the hot hippies.
 The 1950s were gone, and men’s dating advice had moved on from how long you should wait to kiss a girl on the cheek at her doorstep.
 This was red-blooded and unashamed pick-up artistry!
 The term itself became part of the language, and the 1970s was a time when pick-up artistry flourished, albeit still underground.